-Jennifer Jovanovic spent seven years as the Director of Science Beyond the Boundaries, a network in which science centers and museums share best practices in hands-on education with their colleagues around the world.
+Before coming to GrowingGreat in 2014, Jennifer spent seven years as the Director of Science Beyond the Boundaries, a network in which science centers and museums share best practices in hands-on education with their colleagues around the world.
 Jennifer was the original and only network director, growing it from 12 museums when it was founded to 249 museums reaching over 81 million visitors.
-Most recently she created and directed the Early Learners Collaborative, funded by a federal grant to help museums develop programs that support preschoolers’ readiness for school.
-The Saint Louis Science Center was just one of Jennifer’s many clients.
+She created and directed the Early Learners Collaborative, funded by a federal grant to help museums develop programs that support preschoolers’ readiness for school.
 She has extensive background in hands-on science programming for underserved audiences.
-She specializes in assisting nonprofits in creating education programs, including related written materials, grant proposals and publications.
-She is the former Executive Director of the Children’s Museum at La Habra, where, under her leadership, they won the national Association of Children’s Museums’ Promising Practice Award.
-She holds a B.A. from Harvard University.
+She is the former Executive Director of the Children’s Museum at La Habra where, under her leadership, they won the national Association of Children’s Museums’ Promising Practice Award.
+Jennifer has greatly expanded GrowingGreat programming in low-income Los Angeles communities and assured that all activities are taught in both Spanish and English with a focus on hands-on STEM education for grades PreK-12.
+She created and leads GrowingGreat’s national early childhood initiative, now expanded to grades PreK-5, at museums, libraries and zoos through GrowingGreat Veggies & Fruits and the GrowingGreat STEAM Collaborative.
+Jennifer serves on the Conference Program Planning Committee for the Association of Science and Technology Centers and has presented at their conferences, as well as at the National Association for the Education of Young Children and National Science Teachers Association.
+Jennifer holds a B.A. from Harvard University.

 Director of Education